bobafetthotmail/refind-theme-regular/README.md

 # Super rEFInd

-A simplistic clean and minimal theme for rEFInd.
+A simplistic clean and minimal theme for rEFInd, ready to go for mac.

-![Example][example-image]
+![screenshot][screenshot]

 ### Usage